detecttechnologies/Gitlab-CI-CD-Templates/knowledge-portal/source/README.md

   GIT_STRATEGY: clone

 ```
+**Note: The pipeline can be added to any branch.** On `main`, it runs automatically and on other branches, it needs to be trigerred manually.

 ### Connect your Source Git repository to the Knowledge Portal

 Here is an example of a `docs-manifest.toml` file that you can use to create your own and connect your repository to knowledge portal: